fooads/RUTC-2021-Team-IGMA-Algorithms/README.md

 # RUTC-2021-Team-IGMA-Algorithms
-This is the team IGMA repository for the RUTC 2021 Competitions
+This is the team IGMA repository for the RUTC 2021 Competition.